July 2015 United Kingdom budget

 The 2015 United Kingdom summer budget was delivered by George Osborne, the Chancellor of the Exchequer, to the House of Commons on Wednesday, 8 July 2015.

-This was the first fully Conservative budget since that presented by Kenneth Clarke in 1996.
+This was the first fully Conservative budget since that presented by Kenneth Clarke in November 1996.

 Background

 The background to the budget was that of significant economic growth at 3%.

 The budget proposes spending of £742 billion and an income of £673 billion in 2015-16; a deficit of £69 billion (almost 10% of UK public spending).

 The budget passed with a majority of 30 votes (320 votes for, 290 against with 36 abstentions).

-All Conservative MPs voted for the budget (with 9 abstentions).
+Conservative MPs voted for the budget (with 9 abstentions).
 The Labour party voted against the bill with 19 MPs abstaining.